-FFA makes a positive difference in the lives by developing their potential for premier leadership, personal growth and career success through agricultural education.
-To accomplish this mission, we the FFA:
+FFA makes a positive difference in the lives of others by developing their potential for premier leadership, personal growth and career success through agricultural education.
+To accomplish this mission, we the FFA will:

-1. Develop competent and assertive agricultural leadership.
+1. Develop a competent and assertive agricultural leadership program.
 2. Increase awareness of the global and technological importance of agriculture and its contribution to our well-being.
 3. Strengthen the confidence of agriculture students in themselves and their work.
 4. Promote the intelligent choice and establishment of an agricultural career.
-5. Encourage achievement in supervised agricultural experience programs.
-6. Encourage wise management of economic, environmental and human resources of the community.
-7. Develop interpersonal skills in teamwork, communication, human relations and interaction.
-8. Build Character, Promote Citizenship, Volunteerism, and Patriotism.
+5. Encourage achievement in supervised occupational experience programs.
+6. Encourage wise management of the economic, environmental, and human resources of the community.
+7. Develop interpersonal skills in teamwork, communication, and human relations.
+8. Build character, promote citizenship, volunteerism, and patriotism in our students and community.